Online Prediction in Sub-linear Space: Conclusion

 \section{Conclusion}

 In this paper, we provide the first sub-linear space online learning algorithm that achieves sub-linear regret when facing an oblivious adversary.
-A separation has also been established between oblivious and adaptive adversaries, where a linear memory lower bound is shown to be necessary to achieve sub-linear regret.
+A separation has also been established between oblivious and strong adaptive adversaries, where a linear memory lower bound is shown to be necessary to achieve sub-linear regret.

-Our work opens up a variety of exciting future research directions: \begin{enumerate}[(i)] \item First, an immediately interesting question is to close the gap between the space upper and lower bound. \item Second, the adaptive adversary model considered in the paper is relatively strong for some applications, where adversary only sees the decision from previous round but not the mixed strategy of current round.
-A natural open question is to investigate this model, often called black-box adversary in the adversarially robust streaming literature. \item Third, other non-standard notions of regret have been studied under different settings, such as dynamic environments \cite{foster2015adaptive} and game theory \cite{blum2007external}.
+Our work opens up a variety of exciting future research directions: \begin{enumerate}[(i)] \item First, an immediately interesting question is to close the gap between the space upper and lower bound. \item Second, the adaptive adversary model considered in the paper is relatively strong for some applications, where the adversary only sees the prior decisions but not the mixed strategy of current round.
+A natural open question is to investigate this model, often called black-box adversary in the adversarially robust streaming literature. \item Third, other problem-specific notions of regret have been studied under different settings, such as dynamic environments \cite{foster2015adaptive} and game theory \cite{blum2007external,chen2020hedging,anagnostides2022near}.
 A natural follow-up question is whether sub-linear space is achievable there. \item Finally, the MWU algorithm has numerous applications in game theory \cite{freund1999adaptive} and machine learning (including boosting \cite{freund1997decision} and reinforcement learning \cite{daskalakis2022complexity}).
 Our paper opens up opportunities of deriving sub-linear space algorithms for these applications. \end{enumerate}